Login with Patreon

 “Now we wait, while you rest,” Bellatrix murmured.
 She rubbed her right forearm lovingly.
 “Your Father is on the cusp of his return, and once he comes here, you shall be his rightful heir.
 We’ll deal with Potter soon, too.”

-Then, her mother laughed as if she was privy to a joke nobody else knew.
+Then, her mother laughed as if she were privy to a joke nobody else knew.
 She took up a paper roll and threw it on the small tea table beside Juno’s cot.

 Juno made no move to look at it or pick it up.
 Her body still felt weak, and she felt naked without a wand.